-Your new single life cover will have the same terms, and will be payable as a decreasing lump sum assuming an interest rate of 7%, a cover amount which is no more than the amount your policy had already reduced to and term equal to the remaining term of 17 years.
+Your new single life cover will have the same terms as your original cover.
+It will be payable as a decreasing lump sum with the same interest rate of 7%, it will have a cover amount which is no more than the amount your policy had already reduced to, and it will have a term equal to the remaining term of 17 years (25-8 years in this example).
 The premium for your new cover will also be the same as what you would have paid had you taken out a single life policy for the same amount when your plan first started.